-Methodist College students should follow the chain of command and contact their instructor, department chair, Dean of Nursing, Vice Chancellor of Academics.
+Methodist College students should follow the chain of command and contact their instructor, department chair/director, and Dean of Nursing in that order.

 Organizations and Honor Society

 STUDENT NURSING ORGANIZATIONS STUDENT NURSES' ASSOCIATION (SNA)

 Methodist College SNA serves as the local chapter of the National Student Nurses' Association.
 There are a variety of opportunities for students to develop themselves as both leaders and future professional nurses.
 The SNA meets regularly throughout the academic year and invites new students to attend a meeting for an introduction to the SNA.